How to change default browser on Mac: Best methods

 2. Click Desktop & Dock in the sidebar.

-3. Next to Default web browser, choose your preferred browser from the pop-up list — Chrome, Firefox, or another installed option.
+3. Next to Default web browser, choose your preferred browser from the drop-down menu — Chrome, Firefox, or another installed option.

 If, like me, you need specific links to open in different apps or browsers — maybe work-related links in Safari and personal ones in Chrome — then OpenIn is a tool for you.
-This app lets me set custom rules so different links open in the right browser without any manual switching.
+This app lets you create custom rules for any URL pattern.
+For instance, work links can open in Safari while personal links open in Chrome automatically.

 For example, this is how I set OpenIn to open Zoom links only in Chrome:

-3. Scroll to Rules > Then, click Add Rule.
+3. Scroll to Rules > Add Rule.
 This will create a new custom rule.

-4. Name your rule something like “Zoom in Chrome” to easily find it later.
+4. Name your rule, e.g. "Zoom in Chrome" to easily find it later.

 5. In the Execute only when Matches domains, add zoom.us.
 This will match any link that contains "zoom.us" and trigger the rule whenever a Zoom link is clicked.